3Steez

 Genre: New Orleans Brass Band, Jazz

-Enjoy the lively stylings of Gabriel Brass Band at Top of the Park!
-The ensemble honors the rich history of New Orleans music while infusing their music with the fun and funk of the Motor City!
-Spearheaded in 2011 by fifth-generation musician Dameon Gabriel, Gabriel Brass Band is a family tradition passed down for six generations.
-The music began with patriarch Narcisse Gabriel, a bass player who migrated to New Orleans from Hispaniola in 1856, and continued with several groups under the Gabriel moniker after the family moved to Detroit in the 1940s.
-The band continues to keep that energy alive with Dameon, fellow members of the Gabriel family, and a host of close friends.
-Their performance this summer is sure to delight audiences with their joyfully modern take on that classic New Orleans jazz sound.
+Enjoy the vibrant stylings of Gabriel Brass Band at Top of the Park.
+The ensemble honors the rich musical history of New Orleans while infusing their sound with Detroit’s history of funk and soul.
+Launched in 2011 by fifth-generation musician Dameon Gabriel, Gabriel Brass Band is truly a family tradition.
+The music began with patriarch Narcisse Gabriel, a bass player who migrated to New Orleans in 1856, and continued with several groups under the Gabriel moniker after the family moved to Detroit in the 1940s.
+The band continues to keep that energy alive with Dameon, fellow members of the Gabriel family, and other longtime collaborators.
+Maintaining a powerful cultural connection between the Crescent City and the Motor City, Gabriel Brass Band preserves a sound shaped by history, migration, and community.
+Their joyfully modern take on that classic New Orleans jazz sound is sure to delight audiences this summer!

 Genre: Roots Rock, Blues